panzerdp/dmitripavlutin.com/posts/158-ts-function-overloading/index.md

 ![TypeScript Function Overloading Autocomplete Second Signature](./images/autocomplete-second.png)

-However, there are situations when I'd recommend not to use the function overloading, but rather stick to the function signature.
+However, there are situations when I'd recommend not using the function overloading, but rather sticking to the function signature.

 For example, don't use the function overloading for optional parameters: